 - Theology builds and inspires.
 Humans have special gifts that can only be brought out when inspired.
 Theology does exactly this.

 - Theology makes one all rounded.
 Whether you are intending to be a teacher, pastor, or businessman, there are things you learn in theology that make you all rounded.

 Apart from working in the church, a degree in theology prepares one for other secular jobs.
 Careers open to those who pursue theology are not limited to theology but include excellent opportunities such as social workers, teachers, counselors, journalists, historians, and writers.

-15 Top Schools Offering A Degree in Theology
+15 Best Schools Offering A Degree in Theology

 Boston University was founded as a Methodist university around 1839.
 Although it’s maintained by the Methodist Church, their influence has recently gone down.
 Famous for its dialogue, students are taught by Jewish and Muslim professionals.
 They reiterate that students will receive teaching that may not be focused on biblical revelation.
 With some notable alumni such as Martin Luther King, Andy Couch, and Vincent Pearl, it’s perhaps one of the best universities out there.
 After graduation, most students pursue careers in social work, advocacy, ecological justice, interfaith dialogue, and peacemaking.

 Liberty University is not only the largest Evangelical Christian University but also one of the largest seminaries.
 One of the things that make it impressive is the kind of education it offers.
 Best known for its conservatism, it’s often referred to as the holiest university.
 It currently welcomes students in different denominations.
 However, it mainly serves a congregational and Baptist constituency.
 Featuring over 90 areas of study, they allow you to customize your degree so it matches your calling.
 Their degrees are also meant to help you gain real-world experience through internships and other organizations.